 - 1. During the course of each evaluation interview conducted by the appropriate probationary review committee, the probationary review committee shall, as a part of its duty, note by written summary the probationer's progress in regard to the evaluation standards. - 2.
 Upon completion of said evaluation report, it shall be signed by the probationer and each probationary committee member and distributed by the Chair of the probationary review committee to the appropriate Vice President/Dean/Director, the Division Chair, and the probationer.
 If any probationary committee member has any disagreements with the report, they may so note their disagreement in writing to be included with the completed evaluation report. - 3.
 If the probationer has any disagreements in regard to matters noted by the review committee in its evaluation report, they may so note their disagreement in writing to the Committee Chair and the appropriate Vice President within seven (7) calendar days after receipt of their copy.
 Said writing is to be attached to evaluation report copies by probationary review Committee Chair. - 4.
-If, in the course of its evaluation report, the probationary review committee states that the probationer is performing unsatisfactorily in whole or in part, it shall develop a program with the probationer that will be devised to improve such deficiencies. - 5.
+If, in the course of its evaluation, the probationary review committee determines that the probationer is performing unsatisfactorily in whole or in part, it shall develop a Performance Improvement Plan (PIP) with the probationer that will be devised to improve such deficiencies.
+The purpose of the PIP is to clearly communicate series areas of concern and/or gaps in the probationer's work performance and to allow the probationer an opportunity to demonstrate improvement.
+The PIP will clearly state the measurable criteria for improvement and action steps. - 5.
 All files should be maintained in the college Human Resources Office.